-Plastic waste from cleaning products? it can also be done differently.
-Hand soap, detergent, all-purpose cleaner – it's all wrapped in plastic and thrown away.
+Plastic waste from cleaning products? there is another way.
+Hand soap, detergent, all-purpose cleaner - it all gets wrapped in plastic and thrown away again.
 Marcel's Green Soap is trying to change that.

 How did Marcel's Green Soap come about?